adde88/hostapd-mana-openwrt/README.md

-hostapd-mana 2.6 @ Pineapple NANO + TETRA / OpenWRT
+hostapd-mana 2.6.5
 ===================================
-hostapd-mana patches by Dominic White (singe) & Ian de Villiers @ sensepost (research@sensepost.com)
+hostapd with MANA patches by Dominic White (singe) & Ian de Villiers @ sensepost (research@sensepost.com)
-ported to OpenWRT by: Andreas Nilsen @adde88
+Ported to OpenWRT by: Andreas Nilsen @adde88

-Last Update: 06.01.2018
+Last Update: 30.01.2019
 -----------------------
-Updated to work properly with the latest FW updates to the WiFi Pineapples!
+Updated to follow the upstream changes from Sensepost.
+Added a 'light' version, that ONLY contains hostapd-mana binaries.
+Also added IPK's and wpa_sycuphant binaries for both Chaos Calmer and snapshot OpenWRT.
+(TARGET=PINEAPPLE-NANO)
-Type this to install mana-toolkit for the Pineapple:
+Type this to install mana-toolkit on the WiFi Pineapple NANO/TETRA:
 ```bash
 wget -qO- https://raw.githubusercontent.com/adde88/hostapd-mana/master/INSTALL.sh | bash -s -- -v -v
 ```

 Also:
-New improved launch script!
+Improved launch wrapper!
-Simply type 'launch-mana' (without the quotes) to start the attack.
+Simply type 'launch-mana' (without the quotes) to start the MANA attack.
-More to come... :)
+More coming...
 Yours truly, Andreas Nilsen. - @adde88